nigelhorne/App-Test-Generator/README.md

 It reads configuration files in any format, and optional YAML corpus files.
-All of the examples in this documenation are in `YAML` format, other formats may not work as they aren't so heavily tested.
+All of the examples in this documentation are in `YAML` format, other formats may not work as they aren't so heavily tested.
 It then generates a [Test::Most](https://metacpan.org/pod/Test%3A%3AMost)-based fuzzing harness combining: